 The squat.
 It’s the certified O.G. of exercises, a full body movement that has real world applications whether it is on the sporting field, lifting every day things, or even just standing up out of a chair.

-It’s benefits are undisputed, and yet far too many athletes struggle with it.
+The benefits of getting your butt in a squat rack are undisputed, and yet far too many athletes struggle with it.

 Whether it is having difficulty diagnosing the weak part of their lift, using improper technique or not making it applicable to their goals outside of the gym, the squat is something everyone can always strive to improve.